wilfz/CLCL/readme_en.txt

 Multiple keys can be set for one window.
 If multiple keys are set, the keys will be sent in order from the top.

 ■ Tools (plug-ins)
-To process history or registered item data or expand the functions of CLCL, set it in the "Tool" option.
+To process history or template item data or expand the functions of CLCL, set it in the "Tool" option.

-When you select the DLL and function name, the tool name and execution timing will be automatically set.
+When you select the DLL and function name, the tool name and call type will be automatically set.
-The "Action Menu" execution timing allows you to execute from the menu set in the action option.
+The call type "Action Menu" allows you to execute from the "Tools" popup menu.
-The "Viewer" execution timing allows you to execute from the viewer's tool menu.
+The call type "Viewer" allows you to execute from the viewer's tool menu.

-The "Send copy and paste" execution timing sends a copy to the active window, executes a tool on the copied data, and pastes the execution results into the active window.
+The "Send copy and paste" option copies the marked data from the active window, executes a tool on the copied data, and afterwards pastes the modified data back into the active window.
 If this option is not checked, the tool is executed on the most recent history item and sent to the clipboard.
 In the tool menu that appears when you right-click an item in the action menu, the tool is executed on the selected item and sent to the clipboard.
 If "Paste" is not enabled in the action settings, pasting will not be performed after copying and executing the tool.